Today in Hockey History: Feb. 5

 A year later, on Feb.
 5, 1967, Bobby Hull became the first player in team history to score 350 career goals.
 He also added an assist as the Blackhawks beat the Boston Bruins 5-0.
 Goaltender Denis DeJordy earned his fifth career shutout to extend the team’s unbeaten streak to 11 games (9-0-2).

-Bernie Nicholls scored four goals on four shots, on Feb.
+Bernie Nicholls scored four goals on four shots on Feb.
 5, 1995, for his 16th career hat trick and his first with Chicago.
 He also assisted on two other goals as the Blackhawks rolled to a 9-4 road win at the Canucks.

 Two Milestones for Roy

-If you were to ever built a Mt.
-Rushmore of NHL goaltenders there is little doubt that Patrick Roy would be included.
-He hit two big personal milestones on this date.
+If you ever build a Mt.
+Rushmore of NHL goaltenders, there is little doubt that Patrick Roy would be included.
+He hit two significant personal milestones on this date.

 In 1996, Roy became the fourth goaltender in NHL history to win 10 or more games with two teams in one season.
 He picked his 10th win with the Colorado Avalanche by beating his former team, the Canadiens, 4-2.
 He won 12 games with Montreal before being traded to the Avs on Dec.
 6, 1995.